connorpink/React-WatchList/README.md

 - [ ] add genre data and other data for movies
 - [ ] add Completed WatchList with ratings
   - [ ] add mark as watched to movie pages with a rating option to mark a movie as watched
+- [ ] now there is notes and priority on normal movieCards